Magnesium – The Relaxation Mineral

 Magnesium Taurate – When magnesium is bound with the amino acid, taurine, it is called magnesium taurate.
 This combination tends to provide a calming effect.
 The extra taurine as an amino acid helps the heart function better also.
 Taken at bedtime.
 I have not yet found a brand to recommend.

 Magnesium Glycinate is typically considered ideal for those trying to correct a deficiency.
-Click To Tweet
+Share on XMagnesium with special uses

 Magnesium Threonate – Dr. Mercola says this is, “a newer, emerging type of magnesium supplement that appears promising, primarily due to its superior ability to penetrate the mitochondrial membrane.”
 Dr. David Permutter has a post about the developing research.
 L-Threonate is an isomer of ascorbic acid that may help with cognitive function.
 Taken at bedtime.
 Recommended brands: Life Extension Neuro-Mag Magnesium L-Threonat